Tonomy-Foundation/Tonomy-ID/README.md

 MAKE SURE YOU ARE WORKING FROM THE `DEVELOPMENT` BRANCH!!!

+You NEED to follow the above `Pre-run build` steps above before you can start the app!

 ```bash
 yarn run start
 ```

-### Run with the staging / demo environment and build
+### Run with the Staging / Demo environment and build

 Testing Staging / Demo Tonomy ID locally without needing to wait for deploy to Play store.
 This has the advantage of being able to see logs inside Tonomy ID as it runs